 Yes.
 An annual parking permit is mandatory for all faculty, staff, and students; all Faculty, Staff, and Students are mandated by the city of Orange parking plan to park on University owned or controlled property.
 All parking areas are restricted 24 hours-per-day, seven days-per-week.
 The Parking Policy governing parking will be enforced during these restricted hours

 Yes.
 A parking permit may be purchased at anytime throughout the year.
-The cost is $330.00 annually for full-time and $165.00 annually for part-time.
-Student fees are automatically billed twice annually..
+Please refer to the 2015/16 Parking Plan for fees.
+Student fees are automatically billed twice annually.
 Faculty and staff can pay at the Cashier or via monthly payroll deduction.
 Forms are available on Payroll's website or at Public Safety

 No. Fees are billed on a semester basis and you will only be billed for the semester you attend.
 If you attend only the fall semester, you will need to return your permit/transponder (if applicable) to Parking Services before a refund for the spring fees will be applied